sagunadk7/sagunadk7/README.md

 - 👋 Hi, I’m @sagunadk7
 - 👀 I’m interested in python
-- 🌱 I’m currently learning python beginner
+- 🌱 I’m currently learning pythoN.
-- 💞️ I’m looking to collaborate on noone
+- 💞️ I’m looking for python iinternship
-- 📫 How to reach me xxx
+- 📫 How to reach me:
+- IG - sagun_adk7

 <!---
 sagunadk7/sagunadk7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.